canvas-medical/documentation/collections/_api/diagnosticreport.md

           - name: presentedForm
             type: array[json]
             description: >-
               Entire report as issued.
-There is also a [DocumentReference](/api/documentreference) resource specifically for this Report PDF being created. <br>
+There is also a [DocumentReference](/api/documentreference) resource specifically for this Report PDF being created. <br><br>
-              **NOTE: As we are transitioning to the new URL format (static URL), we are enabling an extension to retain previously used URLs until the transition to the new static URL is finalized.
-Use this extension for backward-compatible URLs until the transition is completed.**
+              **Note: There is a temporary extension that will contain the presigned URL for the Attachment; this will be provided while we migrate to static URLs that will require bearer authentication to retrieve attachment files.
+Use this extension for backward-compatible URLs until the migration is completed.**
             attributes:
                 - name: url
                   type: string